-Loan Program Eligibility Fixed annual interest rate Annual loan limit Maximum loan amount allowed when you graduate Details Direct Subsidized Stafford Loans Undergraduate and graduate students enrolled at least half time.
-Must demonstrate financial need For loans first disbursed on or after July 1, 2018, and before July 1, 2019: 5.05% For loans first disbursed on or after July 1, 2019, and before July 1, 2020: 4.53% \$3,500 -\$8,500, depending on year in school Undergraduate students: \$23,000 The US Department of Education is the lender and pays the interest on the loan while you are in school at least half time and during grace and deferment periods.
-Direct Unsubsidized Stafford Loans Undergraduate and graduate students enrolled at least half time.
-Financial need is not required For loans first disbursed on or after July 1, 2018, and before July 1, 2019: 5.05% For loans first disbursed on or after July 1, 2019, and before July 1, 2020: 4.53% \$5,500-\$20,500 (less any subsidized amount received for the same period) depending on year in school and dependency status Dependent undergraduate students: \$31,000 (no more than \$23,000 of this amount may be in subsidized loans) Independent undergraduate students: \$57,500 (no more than \$23,000 of this amount may be subsidized loans) The US Department of Education is the lender.
+Loan Program Eligibility Eligibility Undergraduate Fixed Annual Interest Rate Undergraduate Aggregate Loan Limits Details Direct Subsidized Stafford Loans Undergraduate students enrolled at least half time.
+Must demonstrate financial need.
+For loans first disbursed on or after July 1, 2022, and before July 1, 2023: 4.99% For loans first disbursed on or after July 1, 2021, and before July 1, 2022: 3.73% \$3,500 -\$5,500, depending on year in school Undergraduate students: \$23,000 The US Department of Education is the lender and pays the interest on the loan while you are in school at least half time and during grace and deferment periods.
+Direct Unsubsidized Stafford Loans Undergraduate, graduate, and professional students enrolled at least half time.
+Financial need is not required.
+For loans first disbursed on or after July 1, 2022, and before July 1, 2023: 4.99% For loans first disbursed on or after July 1, 2021, and before July 1, 2022: 3.73% \$5,500-\$20,500 (less any subsidized amount received for the same period) depending on year in school and dependency status.
+Dependent undergraduate students: \$31,000 (no more than \$23,000 of this amount may be in subsidized loans) Independent undergraduate students: \$57,500 (no more than \$23,000 of this amount may be subsidized loans) The US Department of Education is the lender.
 You are responsible for paying all interest on the loan starting on the date the loan is first disbursed.
 Direct PLUS Loans Graduate and professional students and parents of dependent undergraduate students.
 Students must be enrolled at least half time.
 Financial need is not required.
-Those qualifying must not have adverse credit history.
-For loans first disbursed on or after July 1, 2018, and before July 1, 2019: 7.6% For loans first disbursed on or after July 1, 2019, and before July 1, 2020: 7.08% The student's cost of attendance (determined by the school) minus any other financial aid received No aggregate limit for PLUS loans The US Department of Education is the lender.
+Those qualifying must not have adverse credit history (unless certain additional eligibility requirements are met).
+For loans first disbursed on or after July 1, 2022, and before July 1, 2023: 7.54% For loans first disbursed on or after July 1, 2021, and before July 1, 2022: 6.28% The student's cost of attendance (determined by the school) minus any other financial aid received No aggregate limit for PLUS loans The US Department of Education is the lender.
 The loan is unsubsidized. (i.e., You are responsible for paying all interest).